zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

       validityDuration: 24h
 ```

-This will generate a new client certificate (osm-nginx-client-cert) that NGINX Ingress controller will use for mTLS.
+This will generate a new client certificate (osm-nginx-client-cert) that NGINX Ingress Controller will use for mTLS.
 The *SAN*, `subjectAltNames`, is the following form:

 ```bash
 <service_account>.<namespace>.cluster.local
 ```

-With the above OSM mesh config changed, that secret will be created in the `osm-system` namespace.
+When the OSM mesh configuration changes, the secret will be created in the `osm-system` namespace.
 There will also be the `osm-ca-bundle` secret as well, which is autogenerated by OSM.

 ```bash